nutanix-cloud-native/opendocs/docs/gpt-in-a-box/v0.3/vm/custom_model.md

 - **repo_version**:     Any model version, defaults to "1.0" (optional)
 - **model_path**:       Absolute path of custom model files (should be a non empty folder)
 - **mar_output**:       Absolute path of export of MAR file (.mar)
-- **no_download**:      Flag to skip downloading the model files, must be set for custom models
+- **skip_download**:    Flag to skip downloading the model files, must be set for custom models
 - **handler**:          Path to custom handler, defaults to llm/handler.py (optional)

-### Start Inference Server with Custom Model Archive File
+## Start Inference Server with Custom Model Archive File
 Run the following command to start TorchServe (Inference Server) and run inference on the provided input for custom models:
 ```
 bash $WORK_DIR/llm/run.sh -n <CUSTOM_MODEL_NAME> -a <MAR_EXPORT_PATH> [OPTIONAL -d <INPUT_PATH>]